skandrigi/GitHub_Pages_Template/README.md

 # Lung and Colon Cancer Classification

 *Implemented machine learning algorithms to differentiate between cancerous and benign lung cells, enhancing early diagnosis of lung cancer.
-Leveraged skills in ML, data analysis, and computational biology within AI4ALL's program, showcasing AI's impactful role in healthcare.*
+Leveraged skills in ML, data analysis, and computational biology within AI4ALL's Ignite program, showcasing AI's impactful role in healthcare.*

 ## Problem Statement <!--- do not change this line -->